world-direct/suss/README.md

 *  -nodename: the name of the node running the service.
 Can be set by NODENAME envvar
 *  -considerSoleReplicasCritical: All pods part of a replicaset with only one replica are critical
 *  -considerStatefulSetCritical: All pods part of a statefulset are critical

+# How to release

+suss uses [goreleaser](https://github.com/goreleaser/) to create releases.
+It triggers if a tag matching `v*` is pushed.

+It will build the binaries, and will push the image to `r.world-direct.at/library/suss`, and the helm chart to `r.world-direct.at/library/helm-charts` using the Version as Image-Tag and Chart-Version.